 The Museum welcomes youth groups from across the Lake Winnebago Region and beyond.
-Call today at 920.236.5776, or email email@example.com, to get the adventure started!
+To arrange a field trip, contact the Marketing Coordinator today at 920.236.5763, or email email@example.com to get the adventure started!

 The Museum offers free admission to students visiting as part of a pre-scheduled group outing with the Oshkosh Area School District (grades K-12), including any private, charter, parochial or homeschools in Oshkosh.
 Students on field trips from outside the Oshkosh Area School District are $4 per child.
 Children receive free admission for group visits reserved in advance with the following clubs and organizations: Cub Scouts, Boy Scouts, Girl Scouts, Oshkosh Boys & Girls Club or Big Brothers Big Sisters of Fox Valley Region.

 One adult chaperone per 10 students is admitted free.
 An adult admission fee of $8 is charged for each chaperone in excess of the Museum's required chaperone ratio.
 Groups with special needs may require additional chaperones.
-Call 920.236.5776 with questions about your group.
+For questions about a field trip, contact the Marketing Coordinator today at 920.236.5763, or email firstname.lastname@example.org.

 The Oshkosh Public Museum is an exciting place of discovery, learning and inspiration.
 On your visit, we ask that you honor these simple rules for a fun day at the Museum.
 We hope you enjoy your visit and come back to see us again!